dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/databricks-privatelink.md

     The path format is: `/subscriptions/<subscription_uuid>/resourceGroups/<resource_group_name>/providers/Microsoft.Databricks/workspaces/<workspace_name>`.
 2. From the workspace overview, click **JSON view**.
 3. Copy the value in the `resource_id` field.
-4. Add the required information to the template below, and submit your request to [dbt Support](https://docs.getdbt.com/community/resources/getting-help#dbt-cloud-support):
+4. Add the required information to the following template and submit your request to [our Support team](https://docs.getdbt.com/community/resources/getting-help#dbt-cloud-support):
     ```
       Subject: New Azure Multi-Tenant Private Link Request
     - Type: Databricks